alevann/tsundoku/docs/programming/guards.md

 [source]: https://www.youtube.com/watch?v=iOVbAmknKUk

+> __Note__ the post is written in JavaScript but the concept applies to any language

-For the sake of this explanation let's imagine a `login` function, which does some input validation, performs the login, then returns `true` if the login is successful.
+For the sake of this explanation let's imagine a `login` function, which does some input validation, performs the login request, then returns `true` if the login is successful.

 ```js
 async function login (username, password) {